 Clone the Braze Unity SDK Github project

-bash git clone email@example.com:Appboy/appboy-unity-sdk.git
+git clone email@example.com:Appboy/appboy-unity-sdk.git

 Copy the required Braze plugins into your Unity project